Vines and Wines on Lanzarote

 Whilst visiting Lanzarote you me be interested in visiting some of the unique Vineyards (Bodegas) set predominantly around the centre of the island.
 There are 18 commercial vineyards on Lanzarote with thousands of private growers tending patches of vines across the island.

 The landscape is truly unique to Lanzarote as each vine is individually grown in a sunken pit (up to 3 meters deep) and about four to five meters wide and as the island can be windy they add a dry semi-circular rock wall called a Zoco.
-The vines are planted directly in the baron soil which is then coved and protected by the small black lava stone called Picon.
+The vines are planted directly in the barren soil which is then covered and protected by a small black lava stone called Picon.

 These black pits and crescent stone walls produce a very productive and protected area for the vine and make for an extraordinary view across the surrounding areas.

 Lanzarote was in fact the last of the Canary Islands to produce commercial wine and since 1775 they have continued to grow the vines in the unique traditional manor.

 The oldest wine cellar on Lanzarote is El Grifo which is set in the centre of the island in the main wine growing region.
 El Grifo boasts that it is among the 10 oldest in Spain, it is a family run vineyard and work (Harvest and care of vines) is carried out manually on its 61,5 Hectares.
 They produce between 400,000 to 600,000 bottles per year.

 El Grifo offers the following selection of wine; Dry white Malvasía white, Medium sweet white, Sweet white, Moscatel reserve, Rosé, Red, Dry sparkling Cava